adamfowleruk/cntracelog/README.md

 info:    my.module.name:	ID123456:	Starting to process request
 error:   my.module.name:	ID123456:	Uh oh something bad happened
 info:    my.module.name:	ID123456:	Done
-info:    my.module.name:	ID123456:	METRIC  A TIMED operation of ms  6
+info:    my.module.name:	ID123456:	METRIC  A TIMED operation of ms,6
 ```

 The above will be colour coded if running as part of Mocha/Chai tests, or executed via the command line.

-The tracelog library can basically be used as a drop in for Winston, but where:-
+The tracelog library can also be used as a thin drop in for Winston, but where:-
-- Only transport configured is a console out transport
+- The only transport configured is a console out transport
-- Defaults to INFO level in production, DEBUG in non prod or in testing modes (Checked via environment variables)
+- Defaults to INFO level in production, DEBUG in non prod or in testing modes (Checked via environment variable - NODE_ENV)

 ## What makes this library cloud native?